HeatherWelch/EcoCast_Operationalization/README.md

 ### Relevant manuscripts:
 Hazen et al. “An Eco-Informatic solution to ocean bycatch.”
 In review.
 Welch et al. "Practical considerations for operationalizing dynamic management tools."
 In prep.
+Hazen et al. 2017.
+"WhaleWatch: a dynamic management tool for predicting blue whale density in the California Current."
+Journal of Applied Ecology 54: 1415-1428.

 ### Description of scripts
 1. Get_Env_Data_A.R (run once at beginning of the day): Get data sequence number one : Create final and temporary directories, acquire all static variables.